Platform Comparison

 The "Regionless" Tradeoff

 Edgegap markets regionless deployment as simpler.
-The reality depends on what you're building.
+The reality depends on what you are building.

-For a game with a concentrated player base, Gameye's regional integration is a single string parameter in your session start call.
-You already know your players are in Europe — you pass location: "eu-west" and you're done.
-No additional data collection, no measurement infrastructure, no ongoing beacon caching.
-Edgegap's Server Score strategy still requires collecting every player's public IP and passing it to the deployment API to achieve comparable placement quality.
+Gameye's regional integration is a single string parameter in your session start call.
+For a game with a concentrated player base, you pass location: "eu-west" and you are done.
+No player data collection, no measurement infrastructure, no ongoing beacon caching.
+Edgegap's Server Score strategy requires collecting every player's public IP and passing it to the deployment API.

 For global games that need dynamic placement, both approaches require client-side latency measurement.
-The difference: with Gameye, the placement logic — a simple aggregation function — lives in your matchmaker.
-You own it, you can log it, you can reproduce every placement decision exactly.
-With Edgegap's regionless model, the platform's algorithm makes the final call.
-When a session lands somewhere unexpected, there's no exposed reasoning to inspect.
+With Gameye, placement logic lives in your matchmaker — you own it, you can log it, and you can reproduce every placement decision exactly.
+Gameye placement decisions are fully auditable.
+With Edgegap's regionless model, the platform's algorithm makes the final call, and the reasoning is not exposed for inspection.

 Player Data Leaves Your Infrastructure

-Edgegap's recommended placement path — the Server Score strategy — requires passing every player's public IP address to the deployment API at session start.
-For studios operating under GDPR or data residency requirements, this raises questions about what player network data is transmitted to a third-party server platform and under what terms.
-With Gameye, the server platform receives a region name.
-No player data passes to us.
+Edgegap's Server Score strategy requires passing every player's public IP address to the deployment API at session start.
+For studios operating under GDPR or data residency requirements, this raises questions about what player network data is transmitted to a third-party platform.

 Consistent Hardware Requires a Sales Conversation

 Edgegap's public pool runs hardware ranging from 2.4 to 3.2 GHz across 17+ providers — a meaningful range for tick-rate-sensitive games.
-They do offer private bare metal pools with consistent 3.7–5.1 GHz hardware.
-But this tier carries no public pricing.
-Edgegap's own documentation describes hybrid orchestration as "available only via client request due to required information necessary to propose a final pricing" — a custom enterprise quote, not a self-serve option.
+Edgegap offers private bare metal pools with consistent 3.7-5.1 GHz hardware, but this tier has no public pricing.
+Edgegap's own documentation describes hybrid orchestration as "available only via client request due to required information necessary to propose a final pricing."

-The practical result: a studio that needs hardware consistency for competitive multiplayer cannot evaluate Edgegap on the same terms as their standard offering.
-And private bare metal pools, by definition, are pre-provisioned at specific locations — which makes the model regional in all but name.
+A studio that needs hardware consistency for competitive multiplayer cannot evaluate Edgegap on the same terms as their standard offering.
+Edgegap's private bare metal pools are pre-provisioned at specific locations — making the model regional in all but name.
 The global placement optimisation that defines regionless applies only to the variable-hardware public pool.

 Edgegap frames regional architecture as outdated.
 But there's a reason AAA studios use it: